FindLiad/Data-Backed-Decision-Making-for-Youtube-Campaigns/index.md

 ---

 {% comment %}
-Show README starting at the CAR "Summary" section, then inject a mobile About card BEFORE the Table of Contents.
+Render README starting at our CAR "Summary" section (or fallback to generic "## Summary").
-We accept either the explicit CAR heading or the generic "## Summary".
+Then split at "## Table of Contents".
+We remove the built-in “Back to top” at the end of the CAR block and reinsert it **after** the injected mobile Author Card, so on mobile/compressed desktop the link appears below the author—matching Project 2.
 {% endcomment %}

 {% capture readme_raw %}{% include_relative README.md %}{% endcapture %}